 All campers and staff wore masks in our summer sessions and we rarely had to remind campers to put them on.
 We are working hard to incorporate times each day when masks can be off and campers can still be having fun.
 Think noodle tag, parachute games, group games like mafia, and of course lunch and snacks.

 We will continue to monitor the COVID-19 situation and adapt as necessary.
 There may be a time at which we decide it is necessary to cancel sessions or close our doors for the remainder of the season.

 This is a very uncertain and unsettled time for us all.
-We thank you for supporting us.
+We thank you for supporting us through 2020-21 and continuing to trust us with your campers in 2022.

 We wish you safety and happiness amidst the chaos.